hawstom/cnm/Devtgh/Readme.txt

 application directory.

 b) Add the installation folder to your AutoCAD Support Files and Trusted paths.
-Then use MENULOAD to load CNM.mnu (and optionally FUNKY.MNU function key osnaps).
+Then use MENULOAD to load CNM.CUIX (and optionally FUNKY.CUIX function key osnaps).

-DISABLE OLD PGP ALIASES OR CUSTOMIZE COMMAND ALIASES (Quick Keys) Type Haws-AliasEdit (or HAE) to manage old Haws PGP aliases or customize CNM/HawsEDC command aliases.
+DISABLE OLD PGP ALIASES OR CUSTOMIZE COMMAND ALIASES (Quick Keys) Type Haws-AliasManage (or HAM) to manage old Haws PGP aliases or customize CNM/HawsEDC command aliases.

 VERSION 4.2.30
 -New Cool Stuff